kabirbaidhya/learn-python-django-web/units/python/4/conditionals-and-loops.md

    | 60+                    | You are old now. |
    | 120+                   | You're too old to be alive.  |

- 2. Write a program to ask for a co-ordinate point (x, y).
+ 2. Program to ask for a co-ordinate point (x, y).
 And print in which quadrant it lies in.
 If it lies in any axes print the name of the axis instead.
 For eg: (5, 0) should print 'X-Axis' but (5, - 5) should print '4st Quadrant'.
+ 3. Program to calculate the factorial of integer `n` taken from user input.

 ## Read More?
 Want to read more?
 Go through these links.